Lola Beeth

+Biography

-Beeth started training as a singer in Lviv, then continued her education with Luise Meyer-Dustmann in Vienna.
-She also studied in Paris, Milan and Berlin.
+Lola Beeth was born on 23 November 1861 in Kraków.
+She started training as a singer in Lviv, then continued her education with Luise Meyer-Dustmann in Vienna.
+She also studied in Paris, Milan, and Berlin.

 Beeth was based in Vienna for much of her career.
-She debuted as "Elsa" in Lohengrin at the Metropolitan Opera House, on December 2, 1895.
+She debuted as "Elsa" in Lohengrin at the Metropolitan Opera House, on 2 December 1895.
 She was a member of the Vienna Opera Company who had previous experience singing in Berlin and Paris.
-As early as the summer of 1892 Beeth appeared at the Vienna Court Opera as Juliet in a production of Gounod's Roméo et Juliette.
+As early as the summer of 1892, Beeth appeared at the Vienna Court Opera as Juliet in a production of Gounod's Roméo et Juliette.

 Her New York City performance was hampered by nervousness and having never sung the role in the Italian.
-Beeth sang an aria from La Juive (The Jewess) at the Metropolitan Opera House on January 11, 1896.
+Beeth sang an aria from La Juive (The Jewess) at the Metropolitan Opera House on 11 January 1896.

 Beeth was named as a favorite pupil by Mathilde Marchesi, who tutored her in singing in Paris.
 After the release of her book, Marchesi and Music, Marchesi planned to visit the United States, but her intended tour was canceled.
-Beeth died in 1940, in Berlin.
+Beeth died in 1940, in Berlin, aged 78.